| |

 A native of Toronto, Suzie McNeil was born into a musical family.
 Raised singing with her mother and sister and learning to collaborate at a very early age, she has evolved into an exceptionally versatile and

-award-winning artist with an undeniably magnetic stage presence.
 Her impressive array of musical accomplishments include being the last woman standing on CBS television's reality series Rockstar:INXS,

 entertaining the troops in Afghanistan, performing at the 2010 Winter Olympics Closing Ceremonies and starring in the Toronto debut of Queen's We Will Rock You musical.
-Celebrating the launch of her brand new

 CD entitled "Dear Love," Suzy's performance at the Waterfall Stage will include the first two singles released from the album: Drama Queen, a national top-20 hit and Merry Go Round, a national top-10 hit!